grzegorz914/homebridge-denon-tv/README.md

 ## Configuration

 1. Use Homebridge Config UI X to configure the plugin (strongly recomended), or update your configuration file manually.
-See `sample-config.json` in this repository for a sample on add the bottom example to Your config.json file.
+See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.

 ```json
 {